Kansas State vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 3 seed Kansas State Wildcats (26-9) and No. 9 seed Florida Atlantic Owls (34-3) will compete for a spot in the NCAA Tournament Final Four on Saturday at Madison Square Garden, beginning at 6:09 PM.
+The No. 3 seed Kansas State Wildcats (26-9) will take on the No. 9 seed Florida Atlantic Owls (34-3) in the NCAA Tournament Elite Eight on Saturday at Madison Square Garden, airing on TBS beginning at 6:09 PM.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Kansas State vs. Florida Atlantic matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Kansas State vs. Florida Atlantic matchup.

 Kansas State vs. Florida Atlantic Game Info